zu-ann/Bashkir-Chat-bot/README.md

 * Sample_answers.json - the dictionary with predefined responses for the listed types of phrases.
 * Offensive_words.json - the list with regular expressions for searching for offensive words.
 It is not presented here because of the ethical norms.

-* phrases.py constains the phrases used with commands.
+* phrases.py contains the phrases used with commands.

 !
 The Tensorflow version should be 0.11.0 (branch r0.11 https://github.com/tensorflow/tensorflow/tree/r0.11)!